lejohnm/codeactivity/README.md

 ## Sync with this repo

-Once you have cloned the repo, you can periodically sync the content on your desktop through the git pull command
+Once you have cloned the repo, you can periodically sync the content on your desktop with this repo through the git pull command

 ----